-Acid etching is a DIY process.
+Acid etching is a DIY epoxy flooring process.
 This is a simple process and doesn’t require professional machinery and equipment to carry out this process.
-The first step in this process is to evenly spread the muriatic acid solution on the floor.
+The first step in this process to prepare concrete for epoxy is to evenly spread the muriatic acid solution on the floor.
 Use a scrubber or a brush to evenly spread out the acid.
 Leave the acid for 10 minutes, then the effect will start.

 Clean the acid from the floor using power cleaning and then vacuum the surface after the surface is completely dry.
 Before the acid dries, make sure any remnants are removed.
 Finally, if there is any acid residual, it must be neutralized.

-Diamond grinding is also a way to prep the floor.
+Diamond grinding is also a way to prep concrete for epoxy coating.
 This process helps to restore the smoothness of your floor.
 In this process, you will be needing some machinery and skills to use them.
 The machines aren’t that complex though.
 You will need a floor grinder to help you with the process.

 Use a side-by-side swaying motion to smooth down the whole surface of your floor after the machine is switched on.
 Vacuum thoroughly to remove any access residue that may have remained.
 To avoid grinding circular rings and low places into the floor, keep the grinder moving at all times.

-Shot Blasting is also one of the ways to prep your floor for epoxy.
+Shot Blasting is also one of the ways you can follow to prep concrete for epoxy coating.
 This process requires you to use machinery to flatten the surface.
 The machine will pummel small metallic beads into the floor so as to remove any stains or damage on the surface.
-This process ensures there is no residue remaining whereas there’s always residue remaining during acid etching or diamond grinding.
+This process ensures there is no residue remaining on the entire floor whereas there’s always residue remaining during acid etching or diamond grinding.

 The machine collects everything and hence no residue is left.
 This method is used for larger projects and needs highly skilled workers to carry out.
 After this stage is complete, there will be one final wash of the floors to make sure the surface is ready for an epoxy coating.
 After this step, you can easily put epoxy over concrete.